Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 Platforms & Ecosystems + Data, Analytics, and AI:

-In the past decade(s), platform research has introduced important mechanisms for explaining platform emergence and growth such as network externalities (e.g., Eisenmann et al. 2011; Karhu and Ritala, 2021), generativity (e.g., Furstenau et al., 2023), or legitimization (Taeuscher and Rothe, 2021).
-Beyond traditional views on the growth of users, complementors, and firm size, platform providers collect more and more data (Aaltonen et al. 2020) that can be used for producing superior machine learning and AI applications.
+In the past decade(s), platform research has introduced important mechanisms for explaining platform emergence and growth, such as network externalities (e.g., Eisenmann et al. 2011; Karhu and Ritala, 2021), generativity (e.g., Furstenau et al., 2023), or legitimization (Taeuscher and Rothe, 2021).
+Beyond traditional views on the growth of users, complementors, and firm size, platform providers collect more and more data (Aaltonen et al. 2020) to produce superior machine learning and AI applications.
 At the same time, ML and AI applications produce new data to provide growth of platforms (Gregory et al. 2021).
 Large language model platforms such as (Chat)GPT indicate a shift from producing value through matching complementors and users to learning how to produce content and services from data over time.
-Decentralized infrastructures such as “Web 3.0” might challenge current forms of organizing ecosystems via platforms, because data and rights to use data are shared under new terms.
+Data has become a vital resource and decentralized infrastructures such as the emerging data spaces (Beverungen et al. 2022, Otto and Jarke 2019) might challenge current forms of organizing ecosystems via polycentric platforms (Pujadas et al. 2024) where data and rights to use data are shared under new terms.

 Platforms & Ecosystems + Global Grand Challenges:

 As we reached the halftime mark of UN Agenda 2030, demand and supply sides are increasingly concerned about their impact on the 17 sustainable development goals.
 None of these challenges can be solved by single actors (Waddock et al., 2015).
-Instead, they involve many actors, across organizations, and beyond the reach of regular organizational control (Kokshagina, 2022).
-Thus, platform ecosystems are considered tools to address grand challenges (Ritala, 2023) and societal challenges (Addo, 2022).
-At this point, however, platform theorizing is mostly concerned with mechanisms explaining economic growth and development rather than digital sustainability, responsibility, or circular economies in ecosystems.
-This is surprising, considering the also increasing availability of broad ecosystem datasets that complement measurements of societal, ecological, and economic impact of market offerings.
+Instead, they involve many actors across organizations and beyond the reach of regular organizational control (Kokshagina, 2022).
+Thus, platform ecosystems are considered tools to address grand challenges (Nambisan & George, 2024; Ritala, 2024) and societal challenges (Addo, 2022).
+At this point, however, despite exceptions focusing on platforms and development (Bonina et al., 2021), platform theorizing has mostly been concerned with mechanisms explaining economic growth and development rather than digital sustainability, responsibility, or circular economies in ecosystems.
+This is surprising, considering that platforms play a vital role in sharing and reporting data related to these Grand Challenges (e.g., ESG reporting, digital product passports).
+This gives platforms a pivotal role in measurements of societal, ecological, and economic impact of market offerings.

 Platforms & Ecosystems + Innovation, Policy, and Purpose

-Platforms and ecosystems promise accessibility and democratization of value creation and capture by inverting the firm (Parker et al. 2017) or producing new labor markets in a sharing economy (Nian et al. 2021).
-We have, however, learned that platform providers accumulate power, sometimes leading to the misuse of market dominance (Aral, 2021; Khan, 2019).
+Platforms and ecosystems promise accessibility and democratization of value creation and capture by inverting the firm (Parker et al. 2017) or producing new labour markets in a sharing economy (Nian et al. 2021).
+We have, however, learned that platform providers accumulate power, sometimes leading to the misuse of market dominance (Aral, 2021; Khan, 2019; Gawer, 2022).
 This is important because platforms and ecosystems affect their environment.
 Recommendation systems of Instagram, for example, have been perceived as harmful for teenagers, eventually inducing testimonies of leading managers before the US Congress.
-Crowdfunding platforms have not torn down socio-economic barriers (Kim and Hann, 2019), and peer-to-peer lending platforms have affected decisions as personal as ones on abortion and women's health (Ozer et al. 2022).
+Peer-to-peer lending platforms affected personal decisions on abortion and women's health (Ozer et al. 2022).
+Thereby platforms have an impact on important societal issues.
+Sometimes, however, these impacts are unintended or against initially proclaimed intentions, for instance when crowdfunding platforms fail to tear down socioeconomic barriers (Kim and Hann, 2019).

 Platforms & Ecosystems + New Methodological Approaches